CDL926666/1_TIBS/zongjie.md

   - Low cost to defend rights, suitable for protecting many works at once.
 - **Disadvantages:**
   - Only protects the form of expression, not technical principles or methods.
-  - Defending rights across countries and collecting evidence of infringement is complex and hard to enforce.
+  - It is hard to protect rights in many countries and get evidence when rules are broken.

 ---